 To fix the syntax error, modify your local copy, rezip the directory, and then upload the wizard again.
 The old wizard will simply be overwritten.
-Once the wizard loads with no syntax errors, leave this page open, but select the tab/window opened to the Run a Configuration Wizard page.
-You will likely have to upload the wizard several more times until debugging is complete.
+Once the

 For debugging the wizard stages (monitoringwizard.php), error outputs will appear at the top of the page.
-Be sure to account for any undefined variables to prevent the Apache logs from being cluttered with error messages, and to prevent bugs in the wizard itself.
+Be sure to account for any undefined variables to prevent the Apache logs from being cluttered with error messages, and also to prevent bugs in the wizard itself.
 The screenshot below is an example of this.

 Every time you upload a new wizard into Nagios XI, select the URL for the monitoringwizard.php page, and press Enter to start the wizard over from stage one, and to clear any POST variables that will affect wizard navigation.
-You will likely need to repeat the process of rezipping the files, uploading them to Nagios XI, and restarting the wizard several times, so leave both tabs/windows open while you develop.
+You will likely need to repeat the process of rezipping the files, uploading to Nagios XI, and restarting the wizard several times, so leave both tabs/windows open while you develop.